Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately, OnePlus’ reliability in disseminating those updates has been up and down over the years.
 The company has become well-known for launching half-baked Android upgrades with sometimes devastating bugs.
 It also isn’t incredibly consistent with the rollouts of its patches.
 Still, as long as you stick to flagship-tier products from the brand, you should be happy.

-- Oppo flagships receive three upgrades and four years of patches.
+- OPPO flagships from 2023 and forward will receive four upgrades and five years of patches.
+Pre-2023 flagships will receive three upgrades and four years of patches.
 Mid-rangers get two upgrades and four years of patches.
 Budget models get one upgrade and three years of patches.
 Select ultra-budget models will see no upgrades.

-At the top end, Oppo’s Find X series will see three upgrades and four years of security patches.
-The mid-range Oppo F, K, Reno, and Find Lite/Neo series will see two upgrades and four years of patches.
-Finally, some of the budget Oppo A series phones will see one Android upgrade and three years of patches.
-Note that we say “some” there, meaning there could be Oppo A phones with zero upgrades.
+At the top end, OPPO’s Find X6 Pro and all flagships in 2023 and beyond will see four upgrades and five years of patches.
+Meanwhile, older flagships — including the Find X5 series — will see three upgrades and four years of security patches.
+The mid-range OPPO F, K, Reno, and Find Lite/Neo series will see two upgrades and four years of patches.
+Finally, some of the budget OPPO A series phones will see one Android upgrade and three years of patches.
+Note that we say “some” there, meaning there could be OPPO A phones with zero upgrades.

-- Poco has no public commitment to upgrades and patches.
+- POCO has no firm commitment to upgrades and patches.
 Most of its phones see two years of overall support, including two upgrades.

-As recently as January 2022, Realme stuck to its original promises when it comes to phone updates.
-Despite its sister brands Oppo and OnePlus upping the ante for flagship phones, Realme is sticking with the suggested minimum.
+In 2022 and earlier, realme stuck to its original promise when it comes to phone updates.
+Despite its sister brands OPPO and OnePlus upping the ante for flagship phones, realme stuck with the suggested minimum:

-According to the brand, it has committed to providing monthly and/or quarterly security updates to a wide range of Redmi-branded phones.
+In the past, it has committed to providing monthly and/or quarterly security updates to a wide range of Redmi-branded phones.
 The list includes most of the Redmi 7, 8, and 9 families.
-Unfortunately, the company has made no specific commitments to upgrades.
+Unfortunately, the company has made no specific commitments to upgrades and usually supplie two or even just one before shelving the device.

-One should go into buying a Redmi phone with the knowledge that it is very unlikely you’ll see more than one upgrade during its lifespan.
+One should go into buying a Redmi phone with the knowledge that it is very unlikely you’ll see more than two upgrades during its lifespan.

 - The majority of recent Samsung phones will see four upgrades and five years of patches.
 Some older phones will see three upgrades and three years of patches.
 No current Samsung phone has a promise weaker than three upgrades and three years of patches.

 Samsung’s top-tier update promise trumps even Google’s, with four years of upgrades and five years of security patches.
-That means a Galaxy S22 smartphone — which ships with Android 12 — will see Android 13, Android 14, Android 15, and even Android 16.
+That means a Galaxy S23 smartphone — which ships with Android 13 — will see Android 14, Android 15, Android 16, and even Android 17.

 Samsung is the undisputed king of Android updates.

 To make things even more impressive, Samsung doesn’t lock that promise to premium flagships.
-The Galaxy S21 FE gets the same promise, for example, as do higher-end phones in the mid-range Galaxy A series, such as the Galaxy A53.
+The mid-range Galaxy A54 5G gets the same promise, for example.

 For a full rundown of all Samsung devices and how long they will see updates, consult our guide.

 - The majority of Sony phones come with two upgrades and two years of patches.
-The newest Xperia 1 IV is the only exception as it comes with two upgrades and three years of patches.
+Newer flagships, though, do come with two upgrades and three years of patches.

 In the world of Android, Sony makes some of the most expensive non-foldable phones.
 One would think that with the phones costing so much money, Sony’s promises for phone updates would be quite extensive.
 However, one would be wrong to think that.

-Remember that both those phones start at a price of at least $1,300.
+Remember that these phones start at a price of at least $1,300.
 Also, Sony’s phone roster is incredibly small.
 It’s bizarre that the company can’t even match Samsung’s commitments to its older and budget-level phones.

 Hopefully, Sony will eventually up its game here.
 Until then, buyers who appreciate fast and long-lasting updates should steer clear.